 They can be served on a tray or placed into bonbon boxes to surprise your Valentine with something unique.

-Their red color and luscious flavor are a real declaration of love…
+The red color and luscious flavor of this strawberry fudge are a real declaration of love...

-But of course, they make more than just good Valentine treats.
+But of course, they make more than just good Valentine treats....just as this strawberry gelatin dessert!
 In Brazil, they are served at birthday parties and other occasions.
-Sometimes I make them just because… 😉
+Sometimes I make them just because... 😉

 I hope you and your Valentine enjoy our strawberry brigadeiros!